 It is important to choose a subject that has always interested you and which you can see continuing to remain as a topic of interest in the future.
 This is because you will mainly be writing about things related to that topic and if it is something that you are not interested in continuing to explore and write about over time, you will become fatigued and possibly give up the pursuit.
 If you are not interested in your writing, your readers won’t be either.

-On that note, it is also vital that your topic of interest be something on which you can expand upon and grow with.
+On that note, it is also vital that your topic of interest be something on which you can expand upon and grow.
 If, for example, you start a blog about technology, you will always have information to share.
 If your blog only relates to a single technological component, the pool from which you create content will dry up over time.
 You may not see yourself blogging for years, but you should at least have the option of doing so.

 As mentioned above, blogging allows users to add a personal flare to their writing.
 While this can be refreshing, you need to consider how open you are in your writing.
 Remember that a website can be accessed by anyone and everything on the internet remains archived forever.
 If you don’t set boundaries, you may end up revealing information about yourself that you regrets.